-Questions posed to students in the materials under review should support student learning in building reading comprehension, in finding and producing the textual evidence to support responses, and in developing grade-level academic language (IMET).
-Texts for grade two students must include text-dependent questions that require the use of higher order thinking skills.
+Questions posed to students in the materials under review should support student learning in building reading comprehension, in finding and producing the textual evidence to support responses, and in developing grade-level academic language (IMET) and domain-specific words and phrases.
+Text for grade three students must include text-dependent questions that require the use of higher order thinking skills.
 There should be a range of questions that require students to attend to the author's language as his/her vehicle for conveying meaning, as well as to support specific inferences with explicit details from the text.
-Most questions should require that the student refer to the text in several places in order to devise an answer-rather than asking only literal, "right there" types of questions (CCSS).
+Most questions should require that the student refer to the text in several places in order to devise an answer-rather than asking only literal, "right there" types of questions-and should also require the student to begin comparing texts, authors, and opinions (CCSS).

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text 4) extensive 2a .
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING Literature and Informational Text 4) extensive 2a.
 Key Ideas and Details .
-Questions and tasks require students to explicitly attend to the text, including, but not limited to: 3) sufficient 2) some 1) weak Rating Pending Asking and answering questions about who, what, where, when, and why Recounting stories and demonstrating an understanding of their central ideas, message, or lessons Describing how characters respond to major events and challenges Identifying the main topic of multi-paragraph informational texts as well as the focus of specific paragraphs Making connections between historical events, scientific ideas, and technical procedures presented in a text
+Questions and tasks require students to explicitly attend to the text, including, but not limited to: 3) sufficient 2) some 1) weak Rating Pending • Asking and answering questions to demonstrate understanding of a text, referring to the text as the basis for answers • Recounting stories, including fables, folktales, and myths from diverse cultures • Determining the central message, theme, or idea of a text, recounting key supporting details • Describing the characters in a story and explaining how their actions contribute to the sequence of events • Describing the relationship between a series of historical events, scientific concepts, or steps in technical procedures